 facilitate integration into Serbia and the rest of Europe

-The Workshop serves as a safe learning and recreational space for refugees living in the Belgrade area, mainly those who reside in the city’s Asylum Centre, Krnjaca.
+The Workshop: Belgrade serves as a safe learning and recreational space for refugees living in the Belgrade area, mainly those who reside in the city’s Asylum Centre, Krnjaca.
 The centre began by offering survival English classes, expanding over time to meet all levels.
 Today the Workshop has developed curricula for Serbian, German, French, Mathematics, and I.T., in addition to providing a variety of recreational workshops and excursions to museums and other cultural centres in Belgrade.